Gross Misconduct

 13. Tell all your friends you were allowed to go to midnight mass.
 When you’re sure none of them attended the service, lower your voice and inform them that God appeared.
 When they inevitably ask you what He looked like, whisper that you’re not allowed to tell.

-15. Point out your neighbours during mass and say out loud, “Hey, Mom… you’re right!
+15. Point out your neighbours during mass and say aloud, “Hey, Mom… you’re right!
 The Espositos only DO go to mass at Christmas and Easter!”
 Then report back each time the whole family sits down when they’re supposed to kneel.

 Merry Christmas, sinners and all!